-TYPO3\CMS\Core\Database\ConnectionPool: Main entry point for extensions to retrieve a specific connection a query should be executed on.
-Typically used to return a Connection or a QueryBuilder object.
+The ConnectionPool is the main entry point for extensions to retrieve a specific connection over which to execute a query.
+Usually it is used to return a Connection or a QueryBuilder object.

 ->fetchAssociative()until the method returns